afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 > post_search_groups(search_groups)
 Set account's current search groups

-Set account's current search groups (gender and what gender user is looking for)
+(gender and what gender user is looking for)

 ### Parameters